 Return to the NightSim Monitor window and watch the Overrun column.
 It is likely that overruns have ceased to occur.

-Clear the overrun count by selecting the Clear Performance Data option item from the Monitor menu.
+Clear the overrun count by going to the Monitor menu and selecting the Clear Performance Data option.
 This action resets all the statistics to zero.